burn-sie/Scheduler-Watchbill-Generator/README.md

 Next project will be creating a standalone program if time allows and i need a project.

 NOTE:
-  The warning for people scheduled during vacation will only work with office 2021+ for now.
+  Most of the dashboard features and some other functions rely on office 2021 features, and will display an error in older versions of Excel.

-Navy Watchbill Generator
+Search Engine Keywords: Navy Watchbill Generator